- Evaluate your progress toward any specific goals.

 Why are you investing?
 You may have some long-term goals, like retirement, and some shorter-term goals, like buying a new car or a house.
 The time frames around your goals, along with your tolerance for risk and your financial situation, will help determine your investment strategy.

-Let's start with saving for college.
-Say you envision sending your newborn to an in-state public school and plan to cover half of the expenses with your savings (with the remaining 50% to be covered by a combination of scholarships, grants, and financial aid).
+Let's start with saving for college as an example for determining how much you may need to save and invest.
+Say you envision sending your newborn to an in-state public school and plan to cover half of the expenses with your savings (with the remaining half to be covered by a combination of scholarships, grants, and financial aid).
 According to the College Cost Calculator from the College Board, the total cost would be about $222,466, for which you will pay $111,233 over the course of 4 years.

 Using Fidelity's college savings calculator, we estimate you would need to save about $200 per month over 18 years.1 Saving less per month would require a longer period of time over which to save—or a higher rate of return, which you can't always count on.